Multi-EAR/Multi-EAR-services/multi_ear/README.rst

 *************************************
 Multi-EAR-SERVICES
 *************************************
-Multi-EAR system services for Raspberry Pi OS LITE (32-bit)
+Multi-EAR python modules and scripts for Raspberry Pi OS LITE (32-bit)

-Multi-EAR modules and services:
+Multi-EAR python modules and scripts:

 - ctrl : a local webservice to control and monitor the device